czka/covid_toll_tool/README.md

 The only information `covid_toll_tool.py`'s charts show that you won't find in the original OWID's data directly, is the death count from all causes **excluding** deaths attributed to COVID-19 (black dashed line).
 It's derived as the all-cause mortality minus the COVID-19 death toll.
-Viewed together with the all-cause mortality (black solid line) it allows to assess the actual contribution of COVID-19 to the overall mortality in a given period.
+Viewed together with the all-cause mortality (black solid line) it allows to assess the actual contribution of COVID-19 to country's overall mortality in a given period.

 OWID obtain their data from official sources like government healthcare agencies and academic institutions.
 For more information on particular datasets please visit the following resources: